-Review of Electricity Customer Switching,
+Review Review of Electricity Customer Switching, published by the transfer accuracy rule change request

-published by the Commission in April 2014
+Commission in April 2014

-Transfer Accuracy Rule Change Request Rule change request titled "Improving the accuracy of the customer transfer process" submitted by COAG Energy Council to the

-Commission in November 2015
+Rule change request titled "Improving the accuracy of the customer transfer process" submitted by COAG Energy Council to the Commission in November 2015

-A Summary of issues raised in submissions
+A Summary of issues raised in first round submissions

-Where relevant, stakeholder comments have been addressed throughout the draft rule determination.
-The table below summarises issues raised by stakeholders that were not explicitly addressed in the draft rule determination, and the Commission's response to those comments.
+Where relevant, stakeholder comments raised in first round submissions to the consultation paper have been addressed throughout the final rule determination.
+The table below summarises issues raised by stakeholders that were not explicitly addressed in the final rule determination, and the Commission's response to those comments.

-Issue Stakeholder Commission response Consumer groups and ombudsmen The proposed restrictions on the use of estimates (in-situ transfer, explicit informed consent, previous read an actual read) provide customers with appropriate protection.
+Issue Stakeholder(s) Commission response Consumer groups and ombudsmen Consumer groups and ombudsmen The proposed restrictions on the use of estimates (in-situ transfer, explicit informed consent, previous read an actual read) provide customers with appropriate protection.
 EWON p1 The Commission agrees that these protections would be required if the proposed rule was to be implemented.
-As it is an implementation matter it is no longer relevant as the Commission has determined to not make a draft rule.
+As it is an implementation matter it is no longer relevant as the Commission has determined to not make a final rule.
 The customer's explicit informed consent for a transfer on an estimated read should be gained and recorded separately from the consent given when accepting the terms and conditions of the new contract, to increase the chances that the customer understands the transfer process.
 EWON p2, PIAC p4-5 The Commission agrees that obtaining explicit informed consent specifically for the estimated read would be an important component if the proposed rule was to be implemented.
-As it is an implementation matter it is no longer relevant as the Commission has determined to not make a draft rule.
+As it is an implementation matter it is no longer relevant as the Commission has determined to not make a final rule.
 EWON often receives complaints regarding estimates prepared using the current estimation procedures, and agrees that AEMO should be required to develop new estimation procedures.
 EWON p2 The Commission agrees that it would be useful for AEMO to consider an appropriate estimation methodology for transfers on estimates, if the proposed rule was to be implemented.
-As it is an implementation matter it is no longer relevant as the Commission has determined to not make a draft rule.
+As it is an implementation matter it is no longer relevant as the Commission has determined to not make a final rule.
 Support for customer self-reads.
 CUAC p2, PIAC p8, EWOSA p2 The Commission supports the use of customer self-reads (which are currently classified as estimated reads), but notes that some distributors have been reluctant to accept them due to the costs of system changes required to support customer reads.
 Other issues such as ensuring accuracy and proper process would need to be addressed.